 Constructing a Cheap E-Commerce Website

 Having an online vision and translating it to an e-commerce website requires weighing what is available against the needs of the prospective site.
-Some sites will make use of Search Engine Optimization software to lead shoppers conducting a search directly to the online store.
-Finding the necessary resources to build a e-commerce website is relatively easy.
-Putting them all together so that they fully engage and best serve the customers’ needs and ultimately, the entrepreneur’s is the bigger challenge.
+Some sites will make use of Search Engine Optimization software to lead shoppers to conduct a search directly.
+Finding the necessary resources to build an e-commerce website is relatively easy.
+Putting them all together so that they fully engage and best serve the customers’ needs is the bigger challenge.
 There are a number of steps involved in creating a functional, successful, and cheap e-commerce website.
-With all the options available for the online entrepreneur, it’s possible to remain within a tight budget, yet still look like a great deal of money was spent in setting it up.
+With all the options available for the online entrepreneur, it’s possible to remain within a tight budget.

 Step 1: Choose your Domain Name

 The first step in setting up a cheap e-commerce website is choosing a name, which can be done through a domain registrar or web hosting company.
 We would suggest using either GoDaddy or Dynadot as both are leading providers in the industry.
 Whether your target market is international or local, the name should reflect, in some way, the products or services offered by the site.

 It may use a catchy phrase of some sort, to make it memorable as well as stand out among others of its type.
 There are websites that get a huge percentage of market share simply because people remember the catchy domain name.
 Thus they use it first and foremost instead of conducting exhaustive searches on a subject.